excalith/excalith-start-page/README.md

 - Search websites with custom commands.
 For example, type `s some weird bug` to search StackOverflow for `some weird bug`
 - Wallpaper support through URL with blur and fade effects
 - Customizable Fetch UI for fetching browser and system data, including custom image support
+- Autosuggest and Autocomplete support just like `zsh` and `fish`
+- Cycle through filtered links back and forth
 - Multiple theme support (check all [available themes](./public/themes/))
 - Built-in configuration editor to easily edit and save your configuration